hhu-stups/prob2_ui/src/main/resources/help/help_en/Verification.md

 # Verification View

-The Verification View provides 4 different methods to test a machine:
+The Verification View provides 3 different methods to test a machine:

 * Modelchecking,
-* LTL Verifications,
+* LTL Verifications and
-* Symbolic Checking and
+* Symbolic Checking
-* Trace Replay

 In each tab you can add multiple tests to check you currently selected machine and interrupt the checking process by pressing the "Cancel" button.